OverviewWelcome! This article is for anyone who wants to learn how a Pear Deck Lesson works, from start to finish.

 This is especially helpful when you didn’t complete the lesson or students were absent from class.
 Student-Paced Mode lets students navigate through the slides at their own pace and respond to all of the Interactive Slides.
 Later, their answers can be viewed by reopening the Projector and Dashboard Views, so you can talk about their answers the next day in class.

 - Publish Student Takeaways™ (a Premium feature, available when you log in with Google)

 When the Session is over, you can give each student personalized notes.
 This is best when you want students to review all the content from the lesson and reflect on their own answers.
 Since a Takeaway™ is a Google Doc, you can easily share it with parents or tutors when a student needs help at home.

-When the Session is over, there are even more ways to review and provide feedback to your students.
+When the Session is over, there are more ways to review and provide feedback to your students.

-- Export students' answers to a Google Sheet.
-This is best when you made a quiz and/or evaluate Multiple Choice or Text responses.
+This is great if you made a quiz and/or need to score Multiple Choice or Text responses.
 You can even use the Google Sheets Add-on Flubaroo to automatically grade the quiz and send grade reports to students.

 - Review Answers in the Teacher Dashboard (a Premium feature)

 This helps when you want to flip through the lesson slide-by-slide and see what each student said and what material might need to be revisited the next day.

 We have completed our overview of Pear Deck Slides!
 To start creating and presenting new Decks now, install the Pear Deck for Online PowerPoint Add-in or the Pear Deck for Google Slides Add-on.
 Create new Custom Interactive Slides, then try adding a warm-up question, activity, exit ticket, or critical thinking slide from the Slide Library!

 Do you have more questions about getting started?
 Email email@example.com!